 Game starts from the offence line of scrimmage (5-yard line).
 All offensive players must take a position on or behind the line of scrimmage.
 Defensive players must take a position at least one yard from the line of scrimmage on the opposite side and at least 3 yards from the Centre.
 The Centre must snap the ball between the legs to the Quarterback, who must receive the ball at least five yards behind the line of scrimmage.
 All players on the offence, except the Centre, are allowed to be in motion prior to the snap, but are not permitted to cross the line of scrimmage until after the snap.
 The game is mainly a passing game, with all players on the offence being eligible receivers.
 No blocking is permitted.
 The play is terminated when a defender touches the ball carrier with one hand or the fingers of that hand.
 Two-hand touches are permissible as long as there is no rough touch.

-During scrimmage plays, the defense will have one or more players, called the rusher, pursue the Quarterback after the ball is snapped.
+During scrimmage plays, the defence will have one or more players, called the rusher, pursue the Quarterback after the ball is snapped.
 Specific rules applicable to the rusher include:

-- being at least five yards away from the line of scrimmage,
+- being at least eight yards away from the line of scrimmage,

 - being within 1-5 yards outside the Centre’s outside foot,